 The first action taken is ensuring sustained injuries are taken care of.
 Failing to have injuries properly evaluated and treated by a medical professional may unintentionally give the impression that there weren’t real injuries, to begin with.
 This can severely impact the ability to file a personal injury claim, let alone have a successful case.
 Early treatment also assists in proving that the injuries suffered are all directly related to the accident and not from another underlying cause.

 The subsequent steps to be taken into consideration when filing for personal injury are separated into two categories: documentation and notice.
 Documentation of an injury includes calling the police immediately following the accident (if you are able), taking photographs of the incident and resulting injuries, giving a statement on the accident and injuries, keeping discharge records from the ER, creating a notebook journal of evaluation and treatment after the accident, keeping receipts for any prescriptions used to treat the injuries, providing a doctor’s note for missed work, etc. Always strive for the most accurate record possible of the event to ensure there is ample proof of the accident and injuries sustained.

-The ‘notice’ category begins by formally notifying the parties involved about the accident and injuries.
-This can include, but is not limited to, informing auto insurance of the accident (if the injury is vehicle related), working with an adjuster to resolve the property damage claim, coordinating with any health insurance that may be applicable, letting the workplace know if you will be out, etc.
+The ‘notice’ category begins by formally notifying the parties involved in the accident and injuries.
+This can include but is not limited to, informing auto insurance of the accident (if the injury is vehicle-related), working with an adjuster to resolve the property damage claim, coordinating with any health insurance that may be applicable, letting the workplace know if you will be out, etc.